 Please check with the program coordinator about specific situations and Transfer Evaluation Forms.

-Please complete the online interest form to the right to express your interest in joining a future Master of Public Policy cohort.
-We will send you program updates, including application deadlines, as they become available.
+Please complete the online interest form on the right to express your interest in joining a future cohort leading to a Master of Public Policy.
+The next cohort is scheduled to begin August 2019.
+We will use the information you provide to send you program updates, including important information about application deadlines.

 Note: Admission is not required if you are interested in earning the graduate Certificate in Public Administration only.
 If you indicated interest in the graduate certificate on the interest form, we will contact you with enrollment information prior to the start of the Fall 2019 courses.

 We are currently accepting applications for the Fall 2019 cohort.
 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
 Applications received by June 14, 2019, will receive full consideration.